 A lumpectomy is considered a breast-conserving surgery.
-The goal of the procedure is to remove the cancer and some of the surrounding normal tissue but leave the breast intact.
-Often, the physician will also remove a few surrounding lymph nodes during the procedure.
+Other names for this surgery are breast sparing surgery, segmental mastectomy, quadrantectomy, and partial mastectomy.
+The goal of the procedure is to remove the cancer and some of the surrounding normal tissue, but leave the remainder of the breast intact.
+Often, the physician will also remove several sentinel lymph nodes from the axilla (corresponding to the side of the cancer) during the surgery.

-A mastectomy , on the other hand, removes the entire breast, and, depending on the type of mastectomy performed, other tissues, including muscles and lymph nodes.
+A mastectomy, on the other hand, removes the entire breast, and, depending on the type of mastectomy performed, other tissues, including muscles and sentinel lymph nodes from your axilla.

 Mastectomy types include: